hhas/SwiftAutomation/doc-source/3 tutorial-introduction.md

 This chapter provides a practical taste of application scripting with Swift and SwiftAutomation.
 Later chapters cover the technical details of SwiftAutomation usage that are mostly skimmed over here.

-The following tutorial uses SwiftAutomation and XXXXXXXXX to perform a simple 'Hello World' exercise in TextEdit.
-[TO DO: implement simple Swift editor]
+The following tutorial uses SwiftAutomation and SwiftAutoEdit.app to perform a simple 'Hello World' exercise in TextEdit.
+[TO DO: need to include download link for getting SwiftAutoEdit]

 [[ TO DO: include screenshots? ]]